Make optional adjustments to define who can see your ads

 For other apps, if you select All Ages, you may reach users under 18 years old.
 However, Apple Search Ads doesn’t target only users under 18 years old.
 Again, no ads will be shown to customers whose Apple IDs are registered to minors under 13 years of age or whose accounts are registered as Managed Apple IDs.

 Note that when you apply age and gender refinements, you automatically exclude customers with Personalized Ads turned Off.

-Understand how the Personalized Ads setting works on users’ iPhones and iPads
+Understand how the Personalized Ads setting works on users’ iPhones

 The Personalized Ads setting on iOS and iPadOS devices gives customers choice to control how their information is used for Apple-delivered advertising.
 Starting with iOS 15, Apple presents an active prompt to users when they first open the App Store.
 A growing number of users are choosing to turn off the Personalized Ads setting, limiting the use of their information for advertising delivered by Apple.
-In fact, 78% of App Store iOS 15 search volume came from devices with Personalized Ads turned off in the first quarter of 2022.
+In fact, 78 percent of App Store iOS 15 search volume came from devices with Personalized Ads turned off in the first quarter of 2022.